 There’s one outlier worth mentioning–the American Express Serve card.
 The AMEX prepaid cards, including American Express Serve® and Bluebird by American Express, offer a maximum card balance of $100,000 (not a typo).
 Whether anyone actually takes advantage of that is another question.

 Here’s a look at the card balance limits for 5 of the top prepaid cards.

 Most cards have a spending limit that would exceed most needs for regular daily purchases.
 But occasionally we all make larger single purchases–like a new major appliance or a TV or other electronics purchase.

 Spending limits on prepaid debit cards don’t just include purchases.
 They cap the total amount of transactions that use funds on the card.
-The total amount of transactions generally include ATM and other cash withdrawals, as well as purchases.
+The total amount of transactions generally includes ATM and other cash withdrawals, as well as purchases.

 Spending limits can be as low as $500, which could prevent you from using the card for those major purchases.
-Among over 70 prepaid cards that we track, limits can be up to $15,000.
+Among nearly 70 prepaid cards that we track, limits can be up to $15,000.

 Daily Cash Load Limit